SteeltoeOSS/Documentation/README.md

 ## Creating a new API document

-Similar to the blog post, you're going to create a new markdown file, but in the `api` folder.
-The name needs to be URL-safe.
-Notice in the api folder, there is a `v2` and `v3` subfolder.
-Within each of those are folders for each component.
+Create a new markdown file in the `api` directory.
+Name the file something URL safe.
+In the `api` directory there are `v2` and `v3` directories.
+Within each of those are directories for each component.
 Place your content accordingly.
-To include the file in the table of contents, add it in `api/(version)/toc.yml`.
-Notice in the example below that the `topicHref` values are not absolute paths.
-DocFX will calculate everything at build time.
+To include the document in the Table of Contents, add it to `api/(version)/toc.yml`.
+An example API document:

 An example API doc: